-David Beasley who serves as the Executive Director for the World Food Programme said that 22.8 million people, which is more than half of Afghanistan’s population numbering 39 million – were facing severe food insecurity and “marching to starvation.”
-This number dramatically higher than just two months ago that was estimated to be 14 million.
+David Beasley, who serves as the Executive Director for the World Food Programme, said that 22.8 million people, which is more than half of Afghanistan’s population numbering 39 million – were facing severe food insecurity and “marching to starvation.”
+This number is dramatically higher than just two months ago, which was estimated to be 14 million.

 “Children are going to die.
 People are going to starve.
 Things are going to get a lot worse,” Beasley said.
 “I don’t know how you don’t have millions of people, and especially children, dying at the rate we are going with the lack of funding and the collapsing of the economy.”

-In the wake of the disastrous and poorly executed withdrawal of United States troops under the Biden administration, Afghanistan fell quickly to the Taliban sparking massive panic and run to the airports by scared Afghans.
-The economy in Afghanistan, immediately began to take a turn for the worse as food prices began surging.
+In the wake of the disastrous and poorly executed withdrawal of United States troops under the Biden administration, Afghanistan fell quickly to the Taliban, sparking massive panic and running to the airports by scared Afghans.
+The economy in Afghanistan immediately began to take a turn for the worse as food prices began surging.

 This disaster is making reality much worse for the Christian community of Afghanistan.
-Already deemed as apostate by the Taliban due to their conversion from Islam to Christianity, the 8,000-to-12,000-member community is faced with a future that is not only mired with promises of persecution, but with mass starvation.
+Already deemed as an apostate by the Taliban due to their conversion from Islam to Christianity, the 8,000-to-12,000-member community is faced with a future that is not only mired with promises of persecution but with mass starvation.

 For interviews, contact Addison Parker: email@example.com